Last Updated: June 2026

 The most reliable check is the motor stamp.
 Look at the motor housing or casing for a stamped code or rating plate showing the continuous rated power.
 You want to see 250 W.

-If the stamp shows a higher number (500 W, 750 W, 1000 W), the bike exceeds the legal limit regardless of any software restriction, display setting, or retailer claim.
+If the stamp shows 500 W, the bike is road-legal in NSW until 2029 but not in any other state, and won’t be a future-proof buy.
+If it shows 750 W or 1000 W, it exceeds the limit everywhere, regardless of any software restriction, display setting, or retailer claim.

 For full EN 15194 certification, the bike should also have documentation (a test certificate or Declaration of Conformity) from an accredited testing body confirming compliance.
 For more on what to look for, read our guide to EN 15194 certification.